Chicago, United States

 Chicago

-A lakefront skyline, the country's most storied queer neighborhood, and a city that actually delivers on every promise.
+A lakefront skyline, the country's most storied gay neighborhood, and a city that actually delivers on every promise.

 Legal Status